dfinity/portal/docs/developer-docs/setup/deploy-locally.md

 ---
-title: Deploying locally
+title: Local deployment
 ---

-# Deploying the app locally
+# Local Deployment

 This *Quick Start* scenario assumes that you are installing the SDK for the first time and want to run a canister in a **local canister execution environment** instead of deploying it to the Internet Computer blockchain.